-ED 502 Initial Practicum
+ED 503 Initial Practicum

-The initial practicum is the culminating course for the initial license program.
-It offers students the opportunity to reflect, analyze, and integrate knowledge gained from coursework within the program, as well as best practices through their student experience.
+The initial practicum experience is the culminating course for the initial license program as required by DESE.
+It offers students the opportunity to reflect, analyze, and integrate knowledge gained from coursework within the program, as well as best practices through their experience as a student.
 Candidate's performance is evaluated through the use of the Candidates Assessment of Performance (CAP) evaluation system as mandated by DESE.
 A total of 300 hours of field placement (PK-8 or 5-12) is required.

-ED 502A Initial Practicum Seminar
+ED 503A Initial Practicum Seminar